A Noisy Approach to Intrinsically Mixed-State Topological Order: Examples: Parent Abelian TOs

 such that the stabilizer group is given by $\mZ(\mG_e) = \langle B_p, W_{x,y}^e \rangle$.
 This precisely describes the $\mathbb{Z}_2^{(0)}$ topological subsystem code, which is shown to exhibit the $\mathbb{Z}_2^{(0)}$ topological order in Ref.~\cite{ellison2023}.
 Since $e$ is transparent in this theory, there are no logical operators and $\rho_e$ does not encode any qubits.

 Similar considerations hold for $\rho_f$.
-We have that $A_v B_{v-\mathbf{y}} \rho_f = \rho_f A_v B_{v-\mathbf{y}} = \rho_f$, where $A_v B_{v-\mathbf{y}}$ generates a closed $f$ loop and $v-\mathbf{y}$ denotes the plaquette to the south-east of vertex $v$, while we only have that $A_v \rho_f A_v = \rho_f$.
+We have that $A_s B_{s-\mathbf{y}} \rho_f = \rho_f A_s B_{s-\mathbf{y}} = \rho_f$, where $A_s B_{s-\mathbf{y}}$ generates a closed $f$ loop and $s-\mathbf{y}$ denotes the plaquette to the south-east of vertex $s$, while we only have that $A_s \rho_f A_s = \rho_f$.
 Thus, $f$-noise freezes both the $e$ and $m$ loops but leaves the $f$ loops untouched, such that $\rho_f$ describes a quantum condensate of \emph{fermionic excitations} (stated otherwise, $\rho_f$ retains a strong 1-form symmetry): this is not expected to occur in the ground state of a gapped, local 2D Hamiltonian.
-Remarkably, despite starting with a \textit{bosonic} topological order, decoherence has resulted in a state in which the sole deconfined quantum excitation is a \textit{fermion}.
+Remarkably, despite starting with a \textit{bosonic} topological order, decoherence has resulted in a state effectively described as a condensate of \emph{fermions}.
 In a rough sense, local decoherence allows one to ``peel off" half of the original state.

 Again, this heuristic interpretation can be formalized by following our general analysis in Sec.~\ref{sec:tssc}---the gauge group of $\rho_f$ is given by